JohnReeves/mushrooms/index.md

 ![Imgur](https://i.imgur.com/SJdGZAZ.png)

-* Make the semicircle
+###Make the semi-circle

 ```
 Create_arc((),(), style=”chord”, start=angle, extent=180)
 ```

-*NB: Changing the start angle but keeping the extent as 180, has the effect of rotating the arc.
+*NB: Changing the start angle but keeping the extent as 180, has the effect of rotating the arc.*

-* Making the rectangle
+###Making the rectangle

 There are two ways of creating reactangles in Tk:

-* create_rectangle(...)
+*Using create_rectangle(...)

-** With a bit of trial and error, you discover that it is hard to rotate using create_rectangle
+  *With a bit of trial and error, you discover that it is hard to rotate using create_rectangle

-* create_polygon(...)
+*Using create_polygon(...)

-** Polygons can be rotated with a bit of maths, so use create_polygon() to make your rectangles
+  *Polygons can be rotated with a bit of maths, so use create_polygon() to make your rectangles

-* Making a compound shapes
+###Making a compound shapes

 Our mushroom is made by putting the arc on top of the rectangle.